-New Google Play Developer policies started to get enforced as of the 29th of September 2021.
+The new Google Play Store Update started to get enforced on the 29th of September 2021.
 That brings along two major changes in terms of App Store Optimization:

 - Reducing the app title to 30 characters (instead of 50)

-We analyzed several apps and games on the Google Play store to see whether neglecting the guidelines had any impact on visibility.
-So far it seems that results differ.
+We analyzed several apps and games on the Google Play Store to see whether neglecting the guidelines had any impact on visibility.
+So far it seems that the results differ.
 Thus, it still remains unknown how exactly Google will go about apps that do not follow the new policies.

 The app “Viber Messenger” is a good example of this as it is killing two birds with one stone.
 They are still using more than 30 characters in the app title in the German Google Play Store.
 At the same time, they are using forbidden price keywords (“kostenlos” / “free”) in metadata for German and English (UK) localization.
-Let’s take a look at how their important keywords evolved after Google policy changes got enforced!
+Let’s take a look at how their important keywords evolved after the Google Play Store update policy got enforced!

-For the keyword “messenger”, the app “Viber” experienced a drop as of the beginning of November.
+As seen in the keywords feature in App Radar, the app “Viber” experienced a drop as of the beginning of November for the keyword “messenger”.
 This is around a month after the official changes from Google Play Store entered into the force.
 Therefore, it is difficult to tell if Google actually penalized them because of not being compliant with the new store policy.
 The other impact factors could be also involved here (e.g. a drop in conversion rate, increased crash rate, lowered avg. star rating, etc.).

 Learn more about impact factors on rankings in Google Play.

 Now the question is: has Google taken any measures to penalize the app’s visibility while it was still live with the 50 characters?
-Let's look at the keyword ranking evolution below.
+Let's look at the keyword ranking evolution below provided by App Radar's keyword feature.
 It seems to be related to more overall fluctuations, but no clear correlation to the policy change can be confirmed.

 However, after they reduced the app title to 30 characters it seems that Google started adapting to the change which resulted in bigger drops.
 Based on other analyses, we expect the ranking to go up again after some stabilization time.

-What happened to apps that still use forbidden keywords in Google Play Store?
+Impact on apps using forbidden keywords in Google Play Store